alexalra/Portfolio-Alejandro/README.md

 > [!WARNING]
-> This work is aimed at showcasting the author's data analysis skills and should be used for no other purpose or copied by users.
-I hold no responsibility or liability for the accuracy of the code and data here provided.
+> This work is aimed at showcasing the author's data analysis skills and should be used for no other purpose or copied by users.
+The author holds no responsibility or liability for the accuracy of the code and data here provided.